Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Benchmark

 \section{\bench \ Benchmark}

-We introduce \bench, aiming to evaluate the understanding capabilities of MLLMs in web environments as well as their robustness under adversarial perturbations.
+We introduce \bench\ to evaluate the core web understanding capabilities of MLLMs that underpin web GUI agents, together with their robustness under adversarial perturbations.
 Each webpage in \bench\ is derived from a real-world webpage or web design community.
-To ensure the professionalism of the testing, with different webpages curated to target specific evaluation dimensions across reasoning, robustness, and safety, rather than all eight sub-tasks being applied to a single page. \bench\ enables systematic comparison of MLLMs under diverse and challenging scenarios. \S3.1 details dataset construction, \S3.2 presents the robustness dimensions instantiated by automated adversarial sample generation, and \S3.3 formally defines the task settings.\\
+To ensure the professionalism of the testing with different webpages curated to target specific evaluation dimensions across reasoning, robustness, and safety, rather than forcing all sub-tasks onto a single page as in VisualWebBench~\cite{liu2024visualwebbench}. \bench\ enables systematic comparison of MLLMs under diverse and challenging scenarios. \S3.1 details dataset construction, \S3.2 presents the robustness dimensions instantiated by automated adversarial sample generation, and \S3.3 formally defines the task settings.\\